CurvSurf/FindSurface-RealityKit-visionOS-Real-Time/USERGUIDE.md

 }
 ````

 The `meshVertexManager.raycast` function performs ray casting using the position and direction of the user device (`DeviceAnchor`).
 The direction is slightly adjusted about 10 degree below the center of the screen to align with the user's sight.
-The `nearestTriangleVertices` function returns the tree vertices of the triangle in a form of tuple of `simd_float3`.
+The `nearestTriangleVertices` function returns the three vertices of the triangle in a form of tuple of `simd_float3`.
 The vertices are sorted by their distance from the ray (`points.0` is nearest).

 Once these steps are completed, the API can be called as follows: